k8s-sec/cloud-native-security-tutorial/docs/settings.md

 Kind uses a kubelet configuration file that lives at `/var/lib/kubelet/config.yaml`, so only the first line of the remediation text applies - you don't have to worry about editing the kubelet service file or restarting the service.

-!!!
+!!! note
     When using kind, there is a Docker container running your control plane.
 This image for this container is based on Ubuntu so we can exec into the running container and then treat it much as if it were a virtual machine running a Kubernetes node.

 ### Edit the Kubelet configuration file